vivinsandar/ArcaneMaze/README.md

 - Easy to use , simple UI

 ## Release date
-- Pre Release version of Arcane Maze is available now
-- Formal release of Arcae Maze v1.0 is on 24th July, 2017
+- Arcae Maze v1.0 is now available

 ## Download

-[Click here](http://arcanemaze.com) to download the application for windows. (v1.0.0-rc.)
+[Click here](http://arcanemaze.com) to download the application for windows. (v1.0)

 ## Install Instruction
 - Arcane Maze is currently available for Windows